-Generally, after you file your return, you can change a nondeductible contribution to a traditional IRA to a deductible contribution or vice versa if you make the change within the time limit for filing Form 1040X (see When To File in the Form 1040X instructions).
-You may also be able to make a recharacterization (discussed earlier).
-If necessary, complete a new Form 8606 showing the revised information and file it with Form 1040X.
+Generally, after you file your return, you can change a nondeductible contribution to a traditional IRA to a deductible contribution or vice versa if you make the change within the time limit for filing Form 1040-X, Amended U.S. Individual Income Tax Return (see When To File in the Form 1040-X instructions).
+You also may be able to make a recharacterization (discussed earlier).
+If necessary, complete a new Form 8606 showing the revised information and file it with Form 1040-X.